AWA Winner // Brighton Project

 Congratulations Euro Window!
-European Window Co. are delighted to be awarded the 'Best Use of Windows and Doors in a Residential Construction Over $1 Million' at the Australia Window Association (AWA) conference held in Fiji.
+European Window Co. are delighted to be awarded the 'Best Use of Windows and Doors in a Residential Construction Over $1 Million' at the Australia Window Association (AWA) Design Awards conference held in Fiji in September 2017.

 This development was another special seaside project that we were able to be a part of.
 This spectacular home exudes a lot of character and includes both our Thermeco EC85TB profile as well as our large and luxurious sliding KELLER minimal windows® doors.
 The project was a challenging one as the site is so close to the sparkling water front.
 Through the use of our KELLER minimal windows® system, the amazing vistas of Port Phillip Bay and the Brighton marina make it the primary backyard.